35.113 Scrobipalpa salicorniae (Zeller, 1847)

 Status and Distribution

-Local in coastal and estuarine areas of south and east England, very local elsewhere in England, south Wales and Scotland.
-Apparently absent from Ireland, Isle of Man and the Channel Islands.
+Local in coastal and estuarine areas of south and east England, very local elsewhere in England, south Wales, Scotland and Northern Ireland (new in 2024).
+Apparently absent from Isle of Man and Channel Islands.
 The moth may occasionally disperse inland a short distance possibly in response to hot weather conditions and higher population levels.

-The species, recorded until recently as S. salinella in the British Isles, is now considered to be Scrobipalpa salicorniae, with provisos as mentioned in Agassiz, D. J. L., Beavan, S. D. and Heckford, R. J., Checklist of the Leipdoptera of the British Isles, 2013 and based upon research in Europe (see below).
+The species, recorded until recently as S. salinella in the British Isles, is now considered to be Scrobipalpa salicorniae, with a proviso as mentioned in Agassiz, D. J. L., Beavan, S. D. and Heckford, R. J., Checklist of the Leipdoptera of the British Isles, 2013, based upon research in Europe (see below).

 National Status: Nationally Scarce A